freenas/freenas-docs/userguide/tn_options.rst

 Log Out
 -------

-To log out of the %brand% GUI, click the :guilabel:`Log Out` entry in the tree.
-You will immediately be logged out.
-An informational message will indicate that you are logged out and will provide a hyperlink which you can click on to log back in.
-When logging back in, you will be prompted for the *root* password.
+Click the :guilabel:`Log Out` entry in the tree to log out of the
+%brand% GUI.
+This causes an immediate logout.
+A message is displayed with a link to log back in.

 .. index:: Reboot